mingyyy/progress/learned_concepts.md

 to force quit -> esc + :q!

-*To write an terminal exec file, start with this line*
+*To write an terminal exec file, start with this line, where "shabang" means find the executable.*

 $ #!/bin/bash

+* To run the file in Terminal

+$ bash <file_name>

 *To make it executable, must make sure "r w x" has the x turned on*